 Many international scholars and graduate students bring their spouses, partners, and families with them to the U.S. Family members also experience adjustment challenges when encountering a new culture.
 Spouses and partners may feel a loss of their independence along with feelings of isolation and loneliness.
 The Davis International Center (Davis IC) offers programs and services to help smooth the adjustment process for international families.
 Spouses who have experienced the challenges of adjusting to life at Princeton suggest that the best way to overcome these challenges is to go out, get involved, and meet new people.

-One fantastic way to meet new people (oftentimes in the same situation as you) is through ISPPU.
+One fantastic way to meet new people is through ISPPU.
 ISPPU (International Spouses and Partners of Princeton University) is an organization created by and for the spouses and partners of Princeton University’s international scholars and graduate students.
 As the official sponsor of ISPPU, the Davis International Center (Davis IC) provides guidance and support to the organization.
 Learn more about ISPPU.

 ADDITIONAL RESOURCES FOR SPOUSES & FAMILIES: